PARIS, NORMANDY, LOIRE VALLEY & THE CHAMPAGNE REGION

 - Reims Tour

-- airfare taxes, fees & fuel surcharges
+- Optional round-trip airfare from the New York area (varies by departure) including taxes, fees & fuel surcharges

 - Intra-France ground transportation and transfers